 Additionally, delete any non-

-master branches in Git as they will not work correctly after this process is complete.
+main branches in Git as they will not work correctly after this process is complete.

 If you have an existing Git repository you wish to deploy, ensure it has the appropriate Platform.sh configuration files.